 Claire Seymour, Opera Today

-Ian would like to gratefully acknowledge the ongoing support of an anonymous benefactor during the current Coronavirus crisis.
+Ian would like to gratefully acknowledge the ongoing support of an anonymous benefactor during the current Coronavirus crisis, in particular the latest donation in July 2021.